-(Joshua 24:3) 'Then I took your father Abraham from beyond the River, and led him through all the land of Canaan, and multiplied his descendants and gave him Isaac.
+(Joshua 24:3) Then I took your father Abraham from beyond the River and led him through all the land of Canaan and made his offspring many.
+I gave him Isaac;

 In verses 3-12, through Joshua the LORD reminded the people how He had provided for the needs of Abraham, Isaac, Esau, Jacob, their fathers and themselves.
-The LORD had given Esau and his descendants the land in the hill country of Seir to possess, but before giving the 12 tribes of Israel the land of Canaan, the LORD had led Jacob and his sons into Egypt until He freed them from slavery through Moses.
+The LORD had given Esau and his descendants the land in the hill country of Seir to possess, but before giving the 12 tribes of Israel the land of Canaan, the LORD had led

+Jacob and his sons into Egypt until He freed them from slavery through Moses.
 The LORD showed them through many miracles that there were no gods greater than the LORD, their God.

-(Joshua 24:13) 'I gave you a land on which you had not labored, and cities which you had not built, and you have lived in them; you are eating of vineyards and olive groves which you did not plant.'
+(Joshua 24:13) I gave you a land on which you had not labored, and towns that you had not built, and you live in them; you eat the fruit of vineyards and oliveyards that you did not plant.